BZhang-ucsd/CSE-110/index.md

 printf("Hello, World!");
 ```

-I am really not familiar with github, so I guess I have to learn throughout the quarter.
+I am really not familiar with github, so I have to search tutorials doing the first lab.

 Here is one of the video I searched to learn how to create a .gitignore:
 [HOW TO USE GITIGNORE](https://www.youtube.com/watch?v=ZmGW45eZOg8&ab_channel=Magnitopic)